 This tab offers the ability to change the alert's severity setting, number of instances necessary to trigger the alert, and notification preferences:

-Alert Details contains the alert's associated Connector, name, description, and current alert type.
+Alert Details contains the alert's associated Integration, name, description, and current alert type.
 In system alerts, these fields are read-only.
 In custom alerts, name and description can be edited.

 Alert Trigger Conditions

 Alert trigger conditions govern the data point that the alert is monitoring when enabled.
-In system alerts the Connector, object and event type are predetermined and read-only.
+In system alerts the Integration, object and event type are predetermined and read-only.

 However, if applicable, you can also click the "Add Condition" button to duplicate the system alert and create a custom alert from it, which will allow you to add up to two additional conditions.
 For instructions on creating custom alerts, please see Customizing Alerts below.